Presentation of the scheme

 File creation

-Each candidate must attach the following documents in PDF format:
+Each applicant must attach the following documents in PDF format:

 • Presentation of the creative process with photos of works and creations in a single PDF file (between 15 and 20 pages maximum),